anoopkcn/zenv/README.md

 # zenv
-Zenv - A python environment manager for supercomputers
+Zenv - A virtual environment manager for supercomputers

-Zenv is a flexible python environment manager that simplifies the setup, activation, and management of project environments that has a module system.
+`zenv` is a flexible python environment manager that simplifies the setup, activation, and management of project environments that has a module system.

 ## Features

-- **Environment Setup**: Create Python virtual environments with specific dependencies with a single `zenv.json` file.
+- **Environment Setup**: Creates a virtual environments with specific dependencies with a single `zenv.json` file.
-- **Module Support**: Integrate with HPC module systems
+- **Module Support**: Integrate with HPC module systems, specified in the same `zenv.json`
 - **Machine-Specific Environments**: Configure environments for specific target machines
 - **Operations from any directory**: All environments are registered at `~/.zenv/registry.json` so operations like activation, lisitng and changing directories can be done from any directory location